bpbpublications/Java-Real-World-Projects/Chapter 03/README.md

-# Chapter 02 - Exploring Modern Java Features
+# Chapter 03 - Handling relational databases with Java
 Following are the instructions to test the code samples.

-You need to run these commands from within the chapter 02 directory:
+You need to run these commands from within the chapter 03 directory:

 **To generate generate a JAR file**
 ```